 WW II Minesweeper Tradition Lives on in Seattle Yard

-Wooden Hulls Still Restored at Pacific Fishermen Yard Almost every kind of boat imaginable has traveled up and down the Seattle Ship Canal and through the locks over the last 100 years, but few of the thousands of crew or … Continue reading
+Wooden Hulls Still Restored at Pacific Fishermen Yard Almost every kind of boat imaginable has traveled up and down the Seattle Ship Canal and through the locks over the last 100 years, but few of the thousands of crew or passengers who enjoy that spectacle are aware of another part of local maritime history.
+It… Continue reading WW II Minesweeper Tradition Lives on in Seattle Yard

 Salmon Tender Duke–Oldest Boat on the Columbia River